Exploring the Danish Capital, Copenhagen – Things to Do & Travel Guide

-Popular for its laid-back lifestyle, Copenhagen is a popular destination for youth and it’s a bit of an underrated destination.
-Though the city itself is relatively new at 1000 years old (yes, new) it became the Danish capital in 1443 and now houses some of the best museums and lifestyles I’ve been to.
+Popular for its laid-back lifestyle, Copenhagen is a popular destination for youth.
+Though the city itself is relatively new at 1000 years old (yes, new) it became the Danish capital in the 14th century and is now home to hygge.

 Be sure to get a Copenhagen Card before heading to the museums as you can save a tonne of money by doing so!

 Like any other city, Copenhagen is home to several fine museums including a natural history museum and a gorgeous botanical garden.
 However my favourite was the National Museum of Denmark because it has a fantastic collection that shows visitors what Denmark is all about, and quite honestly, I didn’t know much about the country before visiting.
 I highly recommend it.
 You can also visit some offbeat museums such as the Workers Museum or the Danish Jewish Museum.

 To be honest, Copenhagen isn’t huge on popular or “fine” art works but does have a Glyptoteket, the Hirschsprung Collection and also a Design Museum.
 These are all museums dedicated to more modern art.
 Local art can also be seen all around the city.
 There was even an installation done by Yoko Ono when I visited.

 As the capital of Denmark, Copenhagen is also home to several royal residences.
 Christiansborg Palace is an absolute must-see, with gorgeous interiors and fantastic views of the city.
 Their library is still one of my absolute favorites.
 A huge bonus to seeing the Palace is that the tower has an elevator to the top, so you don’t need to exhaust yourself climbing hundreds of stairs!
 It also has an arsenal museum on site if you’re into military history.